Scifabric/pybossa/doc/installing_pybossa.rst

 Install your own PyBossa server
 ===============================

 This section covers how you can install, configure and deploy a PyBossa server for your company, organization or institution using a GNU/Linux server.

 .. toctree::
    :maxdepth: 2

    install
-   apache2
+   nginx
    customizing
    admin
    translating